-Restricting individual mobility and introducing different social distancing measures can slow down the spread of respiratory viruses^{1,2}, but they come with enormous economic consequences3.
-During the first waves of the COVID-19 pandemic, the unprecedented fall in consumer demand has led to many job losses and disruptions in production chains4-6, through which the negative effects of preventive interventions have spread throughout the economy^{7,8}.
-To strike a balance between the epidemiological benefits and economic costs of mobility restrictions, commuting to work was allowed in most countries despite the fact that work-related virus transmission had been found to be considerable in early COVID-19 outbreaks9.
-People were advised to work from home where possible and employers were encouraged to consider 'hybrid' models with home and on-site working.
+Restricting individual mobility and introducing different social distancing measures can slow down the spread of respiratory viruses (Kraemer, Chang), but these measures entail enormous economic consequences (Koren).
+During the first waves of the COVID-19 pandemic, the unprecedented fall in consumer demand led to many job losses and disruptions in production chains (Guerrieri, Barrero, Kong), through which the negative effects of preventive interventions have spread throughout the economy (Guan, Lenzen).
+To strike a balance between the epidemiological benefits and economic costs of mobility restrictions, commuting to work was allowed in most countries despite the fact that work-related virus transmission had been found to be considerable in early COVID-19 outbreaks (Lan).
+People were advised to work from home where possible and employers were encouraged to consider "hybrid" models with home and on-site working.
 However, the option of working from home is not equally available to all.
-Remote work is a realistic option in occupations where physical presence and personal contacts with others are not prerequisites for productive work^{3,10,11}.
-Those who cannot work from home have to face higher risks of infection in order to keep their jobs^{12,13}.
+Remote work is a realistic option in occupations where physical presence and personal contacts with others are not prerequisites for productive work (Koren, Dingel, Gottlieb).
+Those who cannot work from home have to face higher risks of infection in order to keep their jobs (Angelucci, Mongey).
 This makes on-site workers a vulnerable socioeconomic group that has an impact on virus transmission.

-The development of vaccines has created a new situation and the question governments must quickly answer is how to allocate the limited number of early vaccines to curb infection and ease the restrictions.
-The consensus is that vaccine allocation must be optimized to save lives and must favor vulnerable groups^{14,15}.
-However, some argue that vaccination plans should favor those who come into contact with many people and carry more infections^{16-19}.
-Despite their importance20, economic rationals are almost completely ignored in this discussion.
-One exception is Cakmakli et al.21 who illustrates that an ethical distribution of vaccines across countries22 can pay off in functioning global production and supply chains.
+The development of vaccines has created a new situation in which governments must decide quickly how to allocate the limited number of early vaccines to curb infection and ease the restrictions.
+The consensus is that vaccine allocation must be optimised to save lives and must favour vulnerable groups (National Academies, Bubar).
+However, some argue that vaccination plans should favour those who come into contact with many people and carry more infections (Matrajt, Forslid, Babus, Pieroni).
+Despite their importance (Manski), economic rationales are almost completely ignored in this discussion.
+One exception is Cakmaklı et al. which illustrates that an ethical distribution of vaccines across countries (Emanuel) can pay off in functioning global production and supply chains.
 Yet, the notion that risk of infection between remote and on-site workers may differ is still missing from this discourse and left out from vaccination strategies in most countries.
 The primary aim of this paper is to highlight the economic rationale behind the vaccination of on-site workers, especially in the tradable goods sector, which has been the least restricted industry during the pandemic.
-While a high vaccination rate for workers in non-teleworkable occupations may be justified from an epidemiological point of view (due to their higher exposure to infection), favoring on-site workers also serves to reduce unemployment.
+While a high vaccination rate for workers in non-teleworkable occupations may be justified from an epidemiological point of view (due to their higher exposure to infection), favouring on-site workers also serves to reduce unemployment.